 To be diagnosed with LGS, a person must exhibit the following symptoms:

 A diagnosis is usually made — together with a multidisciplinary team — after a thorough physical exam, medical history, and neurological evaluation.
 You will likely undergo an EEG to analyze the brain’s electrical activity and seizures.
-Magnetic resonance imaging (MRI) may also be ordered to help physicians examine brain structure and locate the cause of the seizure activity.
+MRI may also be ordered to help physicians examine brain structure and locate the cause of the seizure activity.

 It can take several years to correctly diagnose LGS because the disease has significant overlap with other types of epilepsy, and it may not show its unique features when seizures begin.